 There is no single migraine cause that has been identified.
 However, there are a few places that researchers are looking for answers.
 For example, there seems to be some connection between proper brainstem function and migraines.
 Blood flow to the brain also may play a role.
 Intracranial pressure, caused by cerebrospinal fluid drainage issues, may also be related.

-#2 There Is No Migraine Cure-All
+#2 There Is No Cure-All For It

 There’s no drug or treatment approved by the FDA to cure migraines.
 There are several medications that are viewed as treatment.
 However, these primarily affect the symptoms, not the underlying cause (which is unknown, so that’s understandable).
 Fad diets and supplements abound, and there are also many home remedies that people try.
 We’ll look at one natural therapy that has helped many patients at the conclusion of our article.